-IoT trackers are physical devices that monitor and transfer real-time location data.
+IoT trackers are physical devices that monitor and transfer real-time GPS location data.
 These can be attached to parcels or fitted inside cargo vehicles.
 As a result, customers are always in the know about the position of vehicles, weather and traffic conditions, as well as the temperature of the vehicle.
 This reassures them their cargo will be delivered in the best quality.

 Camcode lists AIRcable Gateway, Aruba BLE, and AT&T Shipping Container as a few of the top IoT devices for tracking inventory.

 Delayed deliveries, half-filled containers, and empty trucks on return journeys are a result of poor planning and prediction.
 SaaS companies can help logistics companies overcome these hurdles using data and analytics.

 End customer expectations around delivery have soared in the past few years.
 Referred to as the Amazon effect, retail respondents in a survey stated that 48% of their end consumers demand next-day delivery, while 23% of consumers want same-day deliveries.
 Most of this demand comes from the B2C e-commerce sector.

 Analyzing historical voyage data helps companies solve the dual conundrum of forecasting demand as well as efficient delivery planning.